 As Prepared for Delivery on March 18, 2021

 It’s remarkable, and sad, that we’re still here one-year later.
-I admit that when my former boss in the Senate said, in January 2020 (opens new window), that the coronavirus would become the biggest story in the world that year, I didn’t know if things would actually get that bad.
+I admit that when my former boss in the Senate said, in January 2020 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , that the coronavirus would become the biggest story in the world that year, I didn’t know if things would actually get that bad.
 But he was right.

 I have two main comments: